-RTA Earns Global Recognition With The Chartered Institute Of Procurement And Supply (CIPS) Procurement Excellence Certification
+RTA earns global recognition with the Chartered Institute of Procurement and Supply (CIPS) Procurement Excellence Certification

 Date

-(MENAFN- Mid-East Info) The Roads and transport Authority (RTA) has successfully completed the globally acclaimed CIPS Procurement Excellence Programme , demonstrating its leadership and commitment to procurement best practices.
-The certification, awarded by the Chartered Institute of Procurement & supply (CIPS) , was presented at RTA's headquarters in Dubai by Ben Farrell, CEO of CIPS, and Sam Achampong, Regional Director of CIPS MENA.
+(MENAFN- Sheila Tobias) The Roads and transport Authority (RTA) has successfully completed the globally acclaimed CIPS Procurement Excellence Programme, demonstrating its leadership and commitment to procurement best practices.
+The certification, awarded by the Chartered Institute of Procurement & Supply (CIPS), was presented at RTA’s headquarters in Dubai by Ben Farrell, CEO of CIPS, and Sam Achampong, Regional Director of CIPS MENA.

 This certification, considered one of the most rigorous assessments of procurement capability worldwide, acknowledges RTA’s dedication to advancing procurement and supply chain management.
 The programme evaluates organisations across critical areas, including governance, process efficiency, sustainability, and ethical sourcing.